mapbox/Hecate/README.md

 ## Server

-This section of the guide goes over various options on has when launching the server
+This section of the guide goes over various options for launching the server

 Hecate can be launched with default options with